Service Learning Resources

-The Service Learning Coordinator is Lindsay Squires and she can be reached at: firstname.lastname@example.org.
+The Service Learning Contact is Carol Bristol and she can be reached at the email: firstname.lastname@example.org.
 She updates and maintains the monthly Service Learning Opportunities for students.
 In addition she is available to help students find options that suit their interests.

 Service Learning Opportunities

 Students refer to these listings for Community Service Opportunities.

 Service Learning Requirements | One of the graduation requirements for Seattle Public Schools is 60 hours of Service Learning for all students.
 Service learning is giving time, without pay.
 Students may not be paid or earn credit for their hours.
 Service Learning allows students to learn and to apply academic, social and personal skills through activities and is important in helping build a resume for college, learn leadership, apply for jobs or other opportunities including scholarships.
 Students make a difference and address authentic community needs.
 As part of service learning, students are asked to reflect and report on their experiences.

 Important Service Learning Reminders: Service Learning involves learning, benefiting the community and a written reflection.
 Service Learning must be work that is unpaid, and your supervisors must be an adult.
 If you have any questions, see the Ballard HS Service Learning Contact or your Counselor before you start your Service Learning.

 - Who can sign my Service Learning Documentation Form?
 A supervisor or site contact must sign your SL Documentation Form.
 A family member or peer cannot sign your Service Form.

 - Where do I turn in my Service Hours Documentation?
 Fully completed SL documentation can be emailed to Carol Bristol at email@example.com.
 Be sure to attach your completed Service Learning Documentation Form (both sides) and attach any paperwork (letters, certificates, etc) given during your Service Learning and make sure paperwork is signed.